irods/irods_docs/docs/system_overview/configuration.md

         "dh_params_file": ""
     },

+    // (Optional)
+    // Defines how user passwords are stored.
+This configuration can be one of 3 values:
+    // - legacy: Setting a user's password will only update R_USER_PASSWORD.
+This is the default value if
+    //   the configuration is not set, and represents the historical behavior of native authentication.
+    // - hashed: Setting a user's password will only update R_USER_CREDENTIALS.
+    // - both: Setting a user's password will update both R_USER_PASSWORD and R_USER_CREDENTIALS.
+    "user_password_storage_mode": "legacy",

-    // The authentication scheme used by the zone_user: native or pam_password.
+    // The authentication scheme used by the zone_user.
     "zone_auth_scheme": "native",

     // The shared secret used for authentication and identification of server-to-server communication.